Olacgk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0. a script that creates an alias
+1. a script that prints hello user